 - Share older articles on your social media profiles.
 Send tweets about your older posts.
+Distribute your great posts to those of your followers who may have missed it the first time around.
 You do not necessarily have to tweet your latest posts only.

 I hope this has given you many ideas on what you can do to extend the life of your posts and make your content work harder and better for you.